 Contact lens disorders, such as contact lens allergy, over-use, and corneal ulcers are common problems affecting the cornea and ocular surface.
 Symptoms include irritation, tearing, and redness with contact lens wear.
 This problem can often be improved with a thorough eye exam and sometimes a simple contact lens re-fitting.

-Dr. Geoffrey Hill is a cornea specialist trained in the diagnosis, management, and surgical treatment of a range of conditions affecting this integral part of the eye.
+Dr. Geoffrey Hill is a cornea specialist trained in the diagnosis, management, and surgical treatment of a range of conditions affecting this integral part of the eye, including corneal diseases and conditions.
 Schedule an evaluation today with Dr. Hill and the rest of the team at Hill Vision Services to see what we can do for you!